Meet Jamie Laing - Strictly Come Dancing 2020 contestant and Made in Chelsea Star

 The Made In Chelsea star is getting a second chance at Strictly after having to pull out last year.

-This year, the reality TV star is hoping to win the glitterball after his replacement Kelvin Fletcher won the show last year with Oti Mabuse.

-Jamie was hoping to be partnered with Mabuse again this year, however, it was revealed at the launch show on October 17th that he’d be dancing with Karen Hauer instead.
+It comes after Jamie had to pull out of the competition last year due to a leg injury.
+The reality TV start was replaced by Emmerdale actor Kelvin Fletcher who went on win with Oti Mabuse.
+This time around, Jamie is partnered with Karen Hauer.

+The TV star still has week two to try and impress the Strictly Come Dancing judges, as the week one scores and week two results will be combined, after which the public will get to vote for their favourite.

-Strictly have released the songs and dances for week one, and the pair will be doing the cha cha to Think About Things by Daði Freyr.
+Strictly have released the songs and dances for Week Two, and Jamie and Karen will be doing the American Smooth to Night and Day by Frank Sinatra.

-Jamie has been warned by previous contestants, who have told him he has “no idea” what he’s signing up for.

-He’s up against The Wanted’s Max George, actress Caroline Quentin, Jason Bell and Nicola Adams, who are just some of the contestants in this year’s Strictly Come Dancing line-up.

 Who is Jamie Laing?